Ceyda Erem

 Lower your appliance usage

-One solution to minimise your usage of these appliances is to only use them when they’re at maximum capacity.
+One solution to minimize your usage of these appliances is to only use them when they’re at maximum capacity.
 This means only using your dishwasher or washing machine for full loads and avoiding using your dryer and hanging your clothes out to dry instead.

 Overusing your lighting and fans